AngelaDonguia/IDS2024F/Quiz/5/Readme.md

-Express the mathematical meaning of π(A|B) -"The probability of ( A ) given ( B )."
-Pi represents probability in a specific notation.The meaning of | is "given that," denotes conditional probability.
+This can be read as pi, A given B. Here, 'π' is pi, and '|' is given.
+2
-#2)Name four major historical definitions of Probability.- Classical Probability, Bayesian Probability, Frequentist Probability and Propensity.
+Name four major historical definitions of Probability.
+The four types of probability. classical probability,Bayesian probability, frequentist probability PRopensity probability.
+3
-#3 Which school(s) of thought define probability as the degree of belief?
-1. Classical and Bayesian Probability.
+Which school(s) of thought define probability as the degree of belief?
-#4
+Classical probability.
+4
-Which school(s) of thought define probability as the relative frequency of occurrence?
-Frequentist Probability and Propensity.
+Which school(s) of thought define probability as the relative frequency of occurrence? frequentist probabilty
-#5
+5
 Which probability definition(s), among those we have discussed in class, allow defining the Probability of the existence of God?
-Why?-Bayesian definition allows it to be based on degrees of belief or prior knowledge.
-It doesn't require empirical frequency or repeatable experiments.
-#6
+Why?
+Classical/ Bayesian probability.
+6
 Is Bayesian Inference a subset of the Frequentist Inference methods?
 Why?
-No, Bayesian incorporates prior beliefs and updating probabilities with proof,Frequentist methods rely solely on observed data.
+No, Bayesian Inference is not a subset of frequentist methods.
+Bayesian traets parameters as random.
 #7
 Which inference methodology allows the inclusion of expert knowledge in data analysis and decision-making?
 Bayesian inference
 #8
 Why is Bayesian Probability Theory more popular among physicists and engineers and Frequentist Probability Theory more popular among Biologists and Social Scientists?
 The methods experiments are one-off or irreproducible and they align with many problems in physics and engineering.
 #9
 When did the first modern definition of Probability appear in history?
-Mid-20th century.
+1700th .
 10
 What kinds of uncertainty exist in our experiments? confidence Strips,eyes, half-eyes, Quantile Dot plot.